 The first: Balance between work and free time and harmony between all people in the house.

 Being fair, honest and respectful to each other.
-We are inviting you in to our home, where you will have your own bedroom, use of a bike, plenty of food and free time.
-We expect in return that you can help us out for about 4 hours a day, 5 days a week.
+We are inviting you in to our home, where you will have your own bedroom, use of a bike, plenty to eat and free time.
+We expect in return that you can help us out for about 5 hours a day, 5 days a week.
 Sometimes we are very busy, so you will have to regulate that yourself.
 For this reason, we are looking for mature and independent volunteers that can handle the responsibility.

 We have had volunteers that gave more than they took and others that took more than they gave.
 We would prefer that it feels fair from both sides and that by the end of the stay there is a good feeling for everyone 😊